Translating WordPress forms is now easier than ever. Using TranslatePress you can create bilingual or multilingual WordPress forms.

 - boost your revenue, if you’re collecting payments or donations via an order form

 Below we’ll show you how to setup and translate a form in as many languages as you want.
-This way you’ll keep all your collected data (form submissions) in one place.
+This way you’ll keep all your collected data (form submissions) in one place and not have to setup a different form for each language.

 How to Translate WordPress Forms